-- Policy 16.A.4.
-Promote mixed-use neighborhood commercial/residential development near employment centers to reduce the number of vehicle miles generated by land use development. - Action 16.A.4.a Support transit and similar transportation measures to ski areas, such as a parkand-ride system. - Policy 16.A.5.
-Reduce dust generation resulting from exposed alkali lake beds. - Action 16.A.5.a.
-Support the State Water Resources Control Board Decision 1631 requiring minimum flows to Mono Lake to raise maintain the lake level over 6,391 feet above mean sea level by 2014. - Policy 16.A.6.
-Reduce emissions from wood-burning appliances. - Action 16.A.6.a.
-Require that all new wood-burning appliances be Phase II EPA certified. - Policy 16.A.7.
-Minimize the amount of fugitive dust generated by construction and other activities. - Action 16.A.7.a.
-Require project sponsors and their contractors to employ dust abatement techniques such as: sprinkling of exposed areas, preventing haul trucks from being overfilled, and sweeping spilled material off paved roads. - Policy 16.A.8.
-Encourage agricultural practices that reduce the amount of dust generated from tilling. - Action 16.A.8.a.
-Work with local soil_resource_conservation districts, the US Soil_Natural Resources Conservation Service, agricultural officials, and the GBUAPCD to assist landowners in adjusting agricultural practices to reduce dust generation. - Policy 16.A.9.
-Reduce the amount of dust entrained by vehicle movement over paved and unpaved roads. - Action 16.A.9.a.
-Require the paving or treatment of roads accompanying new development projects, in conformity to the County road standards. - Action 16.A.9.b.
-Pursue Consider the paving or treating of existing unpaved roads in the county considered to be significant dust sources through capital improvement plans, redevelopment plans, or special assessment districts, or other sources. - Action 16.A.9.c.
-Cinders used for winter road maintenance should be applied in a manner that does not cause degradation of air quality. - Policy 16.A.10.
-Restrict OHV use in order to minimize air quality impacts. - Action 16.A.10.a.
-Consider cCoordinatinge OHV use on private lands and County roads with the OHV use established by the USFS and BLM for public lands.
+Policy 23.A.4.
+Promote mixed-use neighborhood commercial/residential development near employment centers to reduce the number of vehicle miles generated by land use development.

+Action 23.A.4.a Support transit and similar transportation measures to ski areas, such as a park-and-ride system.

+Policy 23.A.5.
+Reduce dust generation resulting from exposed alkali lake beds.

+Action 23.A.5.a.
+Support the State Water Resources Control Board Decision 1631 requiring minimum flows to Mono Lake to maintain the lake level over 6,391 feet above mean sea level.

+Policy 23.A.6.
+Reduce emissions from wood-burning appliances.

+Action 23.A.6.a.
+Require that all new wood-burning appliances be Phase II EPA certified.

+Policy 23.A.7.
+Minimize the amount of fugitive dust generated by construction and other activities.

+Action 23.A.7.a.
+Require project sponsors and their contractors to employ dust abatement techniques such as: sprinkling of exposed areas, preventing haul trucks from being overfilled, and sweeping spilled material off paved roads.

+Policy 23.A.8.
+Encourage agricultural practices that reduce the amount of dust generated from tilling.

+Action 23.A.8.a.
+Work with local resource conservation districts, the US Natural Resources Conservation Service, agricultural officials, and the GBUAPCD to assist landowners in adjusting agricultural practices to reduce dust generation.

+Policy 23.A.9.
+Reduce the amount of dust entrained by vehicle movement over paved and unpaved roads.

+Action 23.A.9.a.
+Require the paving or treatment of roads accompanying new development projects, in conformity to the County road standards.

+Action 23.A.9.b.
+Consider the paving or treating of existing unpaved roads in the county considered to be significant dust sources through capital improvement plans, special assessment districts, or other sources.

+Action 23.A.9.c.
+Cinders used for winter road maintenance should be applied in a manner that does not cause degradation of air quality.

+Policy 23.A.10.
+Restrict OHV use in order to minimize air quality impacts.

+Action 23.A.10.a.
+Consider coordinating OHV use on private lands and County roads with the OHV use established by the USFS and BLM for public lands.